petitess/bicep/virtualdesktop02/README.md

 - Add the user to Application group assignments

-- Log in to AVD with with link: https://client.wvd.microsoft.com/arm/webclient/index.html
+- Log in to AVD with the link: https://client.wvd.microsoft.com/arm/webclient/index.html

 - Or install AVD application from [here](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients).